About

 Float4 - Multimedia Director/Producer

 Antoine Saint Maur is a multimedia artist and creative director specializing in interactive experiential installations.
-His work pushes the boundaries of immersive experience and storytelling across diverse platforms such as film, music, live performance, VR/AR applications, and public interactive installations that connect people with each other and their environment.
-Antoine Saint Maur has been part of the MAPP team since its very first edition and contributes to the festival's board by offering his support and expertise.
+Her practice pushes the boundaries of immersive experience and storytelling on platforms as diverse as cinema, music, live performance, VR/AR applications, and interactive public installations that connect people with each other and with their environment.
+Antoine Saint Maur has been part of the MAPP team since its very first edition and contributes to the festival's turnover by providing support and experience.

 Team